 Milky Way in Cassiopeia and Cepheus

-On this page a 24°×35° wide-field view of the Milky Way in constellations Cassiopeia, Cepheus and the north-eastern part of Cygnus is presented in different color composites.
+On this page a 24°×35° wide-field view of the Milky Way in the constellations Cassiopeia, Cepheus and the northeastern part of Cygnus is presented in different color composites.
 This region is full of prominent emission nebulae.
 For many of them, the ionization sources are known, allowing their distances to be determined.

 Full views